rreymundi/phase-3-project/README.md

-# List.it
+# Phase 3 project: List.it

 Lit.it is a personal task management tool that allows you to organize tasks via lists.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This repo corresponds to the List.it frontend which was bootstrapped with [Create React App](https://create-react-app.dev/docs/getting-started).

 ## Getting started